Private Medical Insurance

 Calls to and from Aviva may be monitored and/or recorded

-We can settle most bills directly with the hospital.
-Most specialists send their bills straight to us.
-If your clients do get a bill at home, they can forward it on to us at:
+We can settle eligible bills directly with the provider of treatment.
+Specialists send their bills straight to us.
+If your clients do get a bill at home, they can forward it to us at:

 Bill Payment Team,